 Flatpack kitchens from DIY stores can be perfect for those sticking to a tight budget and allow you to fit the units yourself.
 Suppliers can still assist with design ideas and plans for your room.

 Have you considered an ex-display or second hand kitchen?
 Many offer excellent value for money.
-Ask in kitchen showrooms or head directly to companies specialising in used kitchens, such as The Used Kitchen Hub or The Used Kitchen Company.
+Ask in kitchen showrooms or head directly to companies specialising in used kitchens, such as Used Kitchen Exchange, The Used Kitchen Hub or The Used Kitchen Company.

 Kitchen Design Styles